Treatment Medication vs Relief Medication

 Seeing a Doctor

-When one sees an ear, nose and throat doctor, a thorough history is taken.
+When one sees an ear, nose throat doctor clinic Singapore, a thorough history is taken.
 This may be followed by a nose examination and or an endoscopy.
 If allergy is suspected, skin or blood test will be done.

 The commonest allergen in this part of the world is the house dust mite.